Postharvest Recommendations for Small Horticultural Farms

-Information on building root cellars are available from the University of Alaska.
-Root cellar temperatures often do not get below 40F, and can fluctuate over time.
+General information on building root cellars are available from the University of Alaska.
+Note that root cellar temperatures often do not get below 40F, and can fluctuate over time.
 Click on the Root Cellar Construction tab in the main menu above to read about Food Farm's controlled temperature root cellar.

 Information on building walk-in coolers were provided by Jim Thompson of the University of California - Davis.
 Build a walk-in cooler if you can afford it and are planning to sell wholesale, such that you need better temperature control than what a root cellar can provide.
-You can build one in a garage:
+You can build one in a garage (courtesy of Bob Cramer):

 You can use a CoolBot to control the temperature, although you might want to read Sam Knapp's article in the February 2021 Growing for Market newsletter to learn more about technical aspects of cold room temperature and humidity management.